d3li0n/digital-quiz/README.md

 #### Prisma Studio

-This project uses [Prisma](https://www.prisma.io/) to manager interaction with database.
-If you don't want to install external client to access database, you can use their UI studio by running
+This project uses [Prisma](https://www.prisma.io/) to manage interaction with the database.
+If you don't want to install the external client to access the database, you can use their UI studio by running

 ```sh
 npx prisma studio
 ```

-The application should automatically open the browser window where you can manager your database.
+The application should automatically open the browser window where you can manage your database.

 #### Migrations

-If you made any changes to `prisma/schema.prisma`, make sure to run migration, so changes are applied
+If you made any changes to `prisma/schema.prisma`, make sure to run migration so changes are applied:

 ```sh
 npx prisma migrate dev --name <NAME_OF_MIGRATION>